barracuda-cloudgen-access/docs/console/configurations/add_proxy.md

 ![Add Proxy](imgs/access_add_proxy.png)

-Copy the enrollmennt link that will be used when configuring the Fyde Access Proxy.
+Copy the enrollment link that will be used when configuring the Fyde Access Proxy.

 Please Note: This is the only time the link is provided by Fyde Enterprise Console.